 The automatic sampling rate is 2.25 litres per 33.33 tonnes.

-The manual sampling rate is 0.5 litres for every 5 tonnes.
+The manual sampling rate is 0.5 litres for every 5 tonnes (taken via multiple sub-samples).

 Note: Due to the potential reduction in sample representativeness, this is considered equivalent to 2.25 litres per 33.33 tonnes.